Turkish Hockey Federation

 Turkish Hockey Federation (Türkiye Hokey Federasyonu, THF) is the governing body of the field hockey and indoor field hockey sports in Turkey.
 It was established on 6 February 2002.
 It is a member of the International Hockey Federation (FIH) since 5 December 2002.
-The THF is based in Ankara, and it has been chaired by Sadık Karakan since 23 October 2016.
+The THF is based in Ankara, and it has been chaired by Mustafa Çakır since 1 November 2024.